+Day 0.
 Arrive in Tarapoto on the evening flight

+Flight to Tarapoto at 16:59 or 20:05.
 Hotel in Tarapoto.
 Dinner not included.

 Day 1: Tarapoto-Rioja.
 Birding Yurimaguas Road, Tunnel Area and Morro Calzada.
 Dotted Tanager and Oilbird

 Around noon we continue towards Moyobamba.
 On the way we shall stop to look at Oilbirds at the Quiscarumi gorge.
 We finish the afternoon at Morro de Calzada, a strange rock formation on the Moyobamba-Rioja plateau.
 This area is good for Mishana Tyrannulet, Cinereous-breasted Spinetail and sometimes Spot-fronted Swift and White-chested Swifts which come to roost.
-It is also a good spot for nightjars at dusk with Spot-tailed, Rufous, Blackish and Little Nightjar and often calling Common Potoo, as well as Stygian Owl.
+It is also a good spot for nightjars at dusk with Spot-tailed, Rufous, Blackish and Little Nightjars and often calling Common Potoo, as well as Stygian Owl.

-We start the morning in the new birding resource at Aguas Verdes called Arena Blanca.
+Later at the new birding resource at Aguas Verdes called Arena Blanca.
 Here the is a fantastic feeding station for Rufous-breasted Wood-Quail and Little and Cinereous Tinamou.
 Also Yellow-billed Sparrow comes to the grains provided from the feeding station.
 There is also an area set up for hummingbirds.
 The speciality here are Green-fronted and Blue-fronted Lancebill, as well as Wire-crested Thorntail, but there are loads of other hummers too.

 Midmornig we transfer to the birdy Afluentes area.
 The flocks in the subtropical roadside forest can be very impressive.
-Vermilion Tanager, Speckle-chested Piculet, Montane Woodcreeper, Montane Foliage-gleaner, Streaked Xenops, Parasdise, Golden, Blue-necked and Bay-headed Tanagers and the endemic Ash-throated Antwren and many other birds.
+Vermilion Tanager, Subtropical Cacique, Speckle-chested Piculet, Montane Woodcreeper, Montane Foliage-gleaner, Streaked Xenops, Parasdise, Golden, Blue-necked and Bay-headed Tanagers and the endemic Ash-throated Antwren and many other birds.
 Sometimes we have seen Black-billed Toucan, Red-ruffed Fruitcrow, Umbrellabird and Andean Cock of the Rock in this area.

 Those who are fit enough may want to try for Pale-billed Antpitta up the track to San Lorenzo.
 Also you can take the vehicle all the way to San Lorenzo, other birds that may be encountered, are Chestnut-crowned Cotinga, White-capped Tanager, Rusty-tinged Antpitta, schulenbergi race of Plain-tailed Wren and Russet-mantled Softtail.